python/cpython/Doc/library/thread.rst

 .. note::
    The :mod:`thread` module has been renamed to :mod:`_thread` in Python 3.0.
-   The :term:`2to3` tool will automatically adapt imports when converting your sources to 3.0; however, you should consider using the high-lever :mod:`threading` module instead.
+   The :term:`2to3` tool will automatically adapt imports when converting your sources to 3.0; however, you should consider using the high-level :mod:`threading` module instead.